juspay/hyperswitch/crates/test_utils/README.md

 Optional fields:

 - `--folder` -- To run individual folders in the collection
-  - Use double quotes to mention folder.
+  - Use double quotes to specify folder name.
 If you wish to run multiple folders, separate them with a comma (`,`)
   - Example: `--folder "QuickStart"` or `--folder "Health check,QuickStart"`
 - `--verbose` -- A boolean to print detailed logs (requests and responses)